A BORN-AGAIN BELIEVER

 Most Christians don’t know this.
 They think that God can only see them when they go into a church building or when they pray.
 They are unaware that God knows every intimate detail about them, that this knowledge is current in real time, and that God’s constant surveillance will continue for the rest of their days on Earth.

-If you love God and follow Jesus, this is a comfort to you.
+If you love God and follow Jesus, God’s constant surveillance is a comfort to you.
 Knowing that God sees and knows everything about you keeps you in line.
 Like a mother watching over her child, God watching over us is a safety feature of being human.
 I frankly wouldn’t have it any other way.

 In teaching about the Kingdom, Jesus gave very few of his inner thoughts away to his disciples.
 Scripture says he did this because he knew what was in their hearts (that is, their thoughts) and also because they could not at the time bear it (that is, understand it or handle the knowledge wisely).
 Jesus knew the thoughts of others because God told him.
 God tells us the thoughts of others, too, when we need to know.
 That is one aspect of private revelation.

 If we were more aware of God’s presence in our lives, our choices would likely be godlier.
 Similarly, if we were more aware of the presence of demonic spirits in our lives, our choices would also likewise be godlier.
-Having an awareness of the constant presence of the supernatural realm around us (not as something to be conjured on occasion and in certain places, but as a perpetual reality that is there whether we are aware of it or not) fundamentally changes how we act, speak, and think.
-Far from being an intrusion, being under constant surveillance by spiritual forces acts as a safety barrier around our free will.
-It keeps us from doing, saying, and thinking things that will literally come back to haunt us.
+Having an awareness of constantly being under supernatural surveillance fundamentally changes how we act, speak, and think.
+Far from being an intrusion, constant surveillance by spiritual forces acts as a safety barrier around our free will.
+It keeps us from doing, saying, and thinking things that would literally come back to haunt us.

 Knowing that God is the only one who can know our unexpressed thoughts is a comfort as well.
-Our mind is our ultimate safe-space; the world can know everything else about us in relatively intimate detail, but it cannot know our thoughts unless we choose to reveal them.
-Like Jesus, it’s best to keep most of those hidden between you and God, revealing only what God advises.
+Our mind is our ultimate safe-space; the world can know everything else about us in relatively intimate detail, even down to our DNA, but it cannot know our thoughts unless we choose to reveal them.
+Like Jesus, we should hide our thoughts on certain topics and reveal only what God advises.
+Keeping things just between us and God is another reason why Jesus taught us to pray in our “closets”, not publicly.
+By spiritual decree, the only one allowed to hear our prayers when we’re in our prayer closet is God, so make sure you take full advantage of that decree.

 1 Comment